carlosjhr64/thesis/UNCERTAINTY.md

 The state of a particle contains all knowable information about the particle, and it is a solution to the Schrodinger equation for the potential in wich the particle is.
 Let `A` and `B` be operators, and let `[Y>` be a state.
-The commuatator is defined to be
+The commutator is defined to be

     [A,B][Y> = AB[Y> - BA[Y>   # 4.3